zew/go-questionnaire/README.md

 The responses could be merged into the questionaire based on input name.

 * The generators should be compiled into independent executables.
-Or the main application could execute a command line with the parameters as JSON file.
+The could then be executed on the command line with the parameters as JSON file.

-* Testing should be repeated with a mobile client.
-Each questionaire should be tested.

 ## About Go-App-Tpl